Economic Activities in Congo, Democratic Republic of the: Primary, Secondary, Tertiary, and Quaternary

 The military is a key example of how different economic activities work together.
 In the primary sector, resources are extracted for military use, like minerals.
 The secondary sector involves manufacturing military equipment, such as weapons and vehicles.
 The tertiary sector includes services provided by the military, like logistics and healthcare.
 The quaternary sector focuses on military research and development, while the quinary sector covers high-level decision-making and strategy.

-In the Democratic Republic of the Congo, the most recent annual military expenditure is 794.2 million US dollars, which is about 0.58% of the country’s GDP.
-The active military force consists of 134,250 personnel, giving a ratio of 1.6 active military members per 1,000 capita.
+In the Democratic Republic of the Congo, the most recent annual military expenditure is approximately $794 million (2023, SIPRI), which represents approximately 1.1% of the country’s GDP .
+The DRC recorded one of the largest annual increases in military spending globally in 2023.
+The active military force consists of 134,250 personnel, giving a ratio of approximately 1.2 active military members per 1,000 capita.

 International Trade of Congo, Democratic Republic of the